buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Types/IfcCableFittingTypeEnum.md

 # IfcCableFittingTypeEnum

-The _IfcCableFittingTypeEnum_ defines the range of different types of cable fitting that can be specified.
+The _IfcCableFittingTypeEnum_ defines the range of different types of cable fitting that can be specified.<!-- end of definition -->

 > HISTORY New type in IFC4.

 ## Items